Cincinesh/tue/docs/headers/quat.md

 [Tuesday](../../README.md)/[Headers](../headers.md)/`<tue/quat.hpp>`
 ====================================================================
-This header provides the `quat` type, type aliases, and some related non-member functions.
+This header provides the `tue::quat` type, type aliases, and some related non-member functions.

 Types
 -----
-The `quat` type represents a quaternion with a given component type.
+The `tue::quat` type represents a quaternion with a given component type.
 It is declared as follows:

 ```c++